Skip to content

 vrf definition RED

-description Red customer or department
+description RED department

 address-family ipv4